dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 # An Example Project

-This section introduces some of the basic concepts involved in creating ontologies for Knora projects, by means of a relatively simple example project.
+This section introduces some of the basic concepts involved in creating ontologies for DSP projects, by means of a relatively simple example project.
 Before reading this document, it will be helpful to have some familiarity with the basic concepts explained in knora-base.

-Knora comes with two example projects, called `incunabula` and `images-demo`.
+DSP-API comes with two example projects, called `incunabula` and `images-demo`.
 Here we will consider the `incunabula` example, which is a reduced version of a real research project on early printed books.
 It is designed to store an image of each page of each book, as well as RDF